SelithK/scheduling-reset-bot/TERMS_OF_SERVICE.md

 ## Contact

-Questions about these Terms: [YOUR CONTACT METHOD, e.g. a Discord username or email]
+Questions about these Terms: stephk @ discord